Introduction

 ), they internally store both that term and its hermitian conjugate.
 For instance, given the term \(c^{\dagger}_0 c_1 c_2\), a BosonProduct would represent \(c^{\dagger}_0 c_1 c_2\) while a HermitianBosonProduct would represent \(c^{\dagger}_0 c_1 c_2 + c^{\dagger}_2 c^{\dagger}_1 c_0\).

-In both Python and Rust, the operator product is constructed by passing an array or a list of integers to represent the creation indices, and an array or a list of integers to represent the annihilation indices.
+The operator product is constructed by passing an array or a list of integers to represent the creation indices, and an array or a list of integers to represent the annihilation indices.

 Note: (Hermitian)BosonProducts can only been created from the correct ordering of indices (the wrong sequence will return an error) but we have the create_valid_pair